nookit-dev/bnkit/docs/readmes/MODULES-README.md

 By following this standardized method of connection, Bun Nook Kit ensures that each module can be developed and maintained in isolation, promoting a robust and scalable architecture.

 ### Single Release For All Modules

-When there is a new release the modules are published as a single modules installed as `@bnk/core` Plugins contain other peer dependencies, so are not considered a core module.
-Those are installed seperately `bun add @bnk/react` for example.
+When there is a new release the modules are published as a single modules installed as `bnkit` Plugins contain other peer dependencies, so are not considered a core module.
+Those are installed seperately `bun add @bnkit/react` for example.